campbells9/campbells9.github.io/src/docs/interviewprep/dicts/twostrings.md

 $1 \leq |s_1|, |s_2| \leq 10^5$

-Output: the string "Yes" if there exists a non-empty string that is a substring of both $s_1$ and $s_2$, otherwise the string "No".
+Output: the string "YES" if there exists a non-empty string that is a substring of both $s_1$ and $s_2$, otherwise the string "NO".

 If $s_1$ and $s_2$ have a common non-empty substring, then they share at least one letter in common.
 If $s_1$ and $s_2$ share a letter $c$ in common, then they